Oscar Wilde in prison (Michèle Mendelssohn, English)

 He was denied early release, but he was allowed books to read.
 To occupy his agitated mind, he requested dozens – in English, French, Italian, German.

 You can learn more about Wilde’s experience of solitary confinement by reading De Profundis, the moving letter he wrote to his former lover, Lord Alfred Douglas.
 Because of its content, the letter was first published in a heavily censored version.
-You can read it by clicking here.

-Find out more about Professor Michèle Mendelssohn here.
+More about Professor Michèle Mendelssohn